mirchanv/JDBC-Tutorials/README.md

 1. JDBC Programs for CRUD Operations
 2. JDBC Programs for Aggregate Functions
+3. JDBC Programs with ResultSet Types
-3. JDBC Programs for PreparedStatement
+4. JDBC Programs for PreparedStatement

 4. JDBC Programs for CallableStatement
 5. JDBC Programs for BatchUpdates
 6. JDBC Programs with Date Values